velocityzen/units/README.md

 ### require(key)

-calls get() internally and returns result if not null, otherwise throws an error
+calls `get` internally and returns result if not null, otherwise throws an error

 ### match(regexp, function)

-calls the `function` for every unit that matches `regexp`.
+calls the `function` for every unit name that matches `regexp`.
 First argument in the function is always the matched unit.
 All others are matches from the regexp.

 ```js
   //example from matter-in-motion lib